AndreiaCifoni/Natours/README.md

 ## Getting Started

 No installation is required.
-To open the page, just download the files from github and double click in the file "index.html".
+To open the page, just click the link:  [Natours](https://andreiacifoni.github.io/Natours/)

 ## Usage